vitormendonca/X-Restaurant/README.md

 The Menu (menu.html), Form validation(reservation.html) and on the overlay background on the home slide.
 Where I could use a bit of the DOM.
 I could use many CSS properties as GRID in the form (reservation.html) and in the menu (menu.html).
 I used Flex-box as well.
 I did not made it responsive, the reason was that my main goal was to test my javascript code.

+It's not responsive, but it was my first studying project.